percona/k8spxc-docs/docs/expose.md

 ### Exposing cluster with HAProxy or ProxySQL

-The Operator provides a choice of two cluster components to provide load balancing and proxy service: you can use either [HAProxy](https://haproxy.org) or [ProxySQL](https://proxysql.com/).
+The Operator provides a choice of two cluster components to provide load balancing and proxy service: you can use either [HAProxy :octicons-link-external-16:](https://haproxy.org) or [ProxySQL :octicons-link-external-16:](https://proxysql.com/).

 ![image](assets/images/replication.svg)

-Load balancing and proxy service with [HAProxy](https://haproxy.org) is the default choice.
+Load balancing and proxy service with [HAProxy :octicons-link-external-16:](https://haproxy.org) is the default choice.

 * See [how you can enable and use HAProxy and what are the limitations](haproxy-conf.md).